 Above is after redesigned looks.
 Everything is readable now.
 No more micro fonts in PowerPoint presentations, understand?

 Common mistakes in PowerPoint 3: Unimportant vector and text

 As if your house is brutally overloaded with furniture in a poor placement, then it will have a claustrophobic sensation.
 Amidst these, you might be okay.
 But your mom surely will hate it.
 So does this occur to your audience?
 At the first time, you might think that implementing all-in-one would make them get the information at once.

 Seeing the slide above, the audience will process it through several levels of analysis.
 They can’t grab the focus.
 The core issue is, the slide is composed of decorations rather than matter.
 Look at that unimportant footer—also those extra vector icons.
 Not to mention those inconsistent subjects.
 What is the information to deliver from that?
 It just leads to an explanatory gap for the audience.
 So here is our tip: get rid of them.

 By decluttering those graphic elements, you must feel a bit loosened.
 Your concentration gets sharpened.
 And most prominent of all, you can grab the content with ease.

 Common mistakes in PowerPoint 4: Disoriented color

 Conversely, from this moment onward, we plan to give them the colors in XML format instead.
-Simple aside from it could reduce the size of the file, and it is just more and more practical.
+Simple aside it could reduce the file size, and it is just more and more practical.
 If you don’t have any idea about XML, click here.

 Common mistakes in PowerPoint 5: Dull slides